floscr/awork-code-challenge/README.md

 This will automatically install packages like `bun`, `typescript-lsp`, etc.

+## Documentation

+### Api Key

+The api key is stored in the [env](./env) file as `VITE_OMDBAPI_KEY`, in a production enviroment this would not be commited, to prevent leaking of any API keys.

+### Styling

+I've opted for tailwind class names for the styling, as it's the quickest way to bootstrap such an application.

+### API library

+I've used <a href="https://zod.dev/" rel="noopener">Zod</a> library in this repository for the data schema validation, which was not a requirement but it's almost for free code wise and makes your types much easier to reason about.

+It would be possible to not use the library as per request, but that would make the code convoluted, so I've made an exception here, I hope that's ok :)

 ### Testing the API

 You can test the API via a `REPL` without having to interact with the ui like this: